dora-metrics/pelorus/docs/philosophy/outcomes/index.md

 </div>

-## :material-monitor-dashboard: Availability :material-check-circle:{ .unchecked }
+## :material-monitor-dashboard: Availability :material-progress-helper:{ .unchecked }

 Measures an organization’s ability to ensure that customer facing systems are operational when needed

-## :material-account-heart: Employee Satisfaction :material-check-circle:{ .unchecked }
+## :material-account-heart: Employee Satisfaction :material-progress-helper:{ .unchecked }

 Happy employees are more engaged and more likely to drive business success, reducing overall churn

-## :material-emoticon-happy-outline: Customer Experience :material-check-circle:{ .unchecked }
+## :material-emoticon-happy-outline: Customer Experience :material-progress-helper:{ .unchecked }

-## :material-leaf: Quality and Sustainability :material-check-circle:{ .unchecked }
+## :material-leaf: Quality and Sustainability :material-progress-helper:{ .unchecked }